Add an account

 Go to the Admin screen, expand the Account Service category, and then click Accounts to see a list of the accounts in the system.

-By default, virtual Windows user accounts are not listed.
-These are users associated with an External Group or Windows Group account.
-If you want to see or edit these virtual accounts, select the Show Virtual Users checkbox.
+By default, disabled accounts and virtual user accounts are not listed.
+Virtual user accounts are accounts associated with an External Group or Windows Group account.
+If you want to see disabled or virtual accounts, select the relevant checkbox.

 4.1.
 Edit an account